Lsfr271/dxlib/README.md

     varp("Age is -age-", age);

+    // get user input and print it
+    // note: dxi<>() directly asks for input and returns the value,
+    // so the next time you print the value, you get a different result depending on what
-    // get user input and print it std::string name = dxi<std::string>("What is your name?: ");
+    // the user entered on the input std::string name = dxi<std::string>("What is your name?: ");
     varp("Hello, -name-!", name);
 }